General quantum-classical dynamics as measurement based feedback: Discussion

+We have reconstructed the most general continuous hybrid quantum--classical dynamics from the theory of measurement and feedback.
+This has allowed us to relate various mathematical formulations of the dynamics, clarify its subtle Markovian limit, and, most importantly, benefit from a powerful physical intuition pump.

-Ultimately, we do not yet know if hybrid quantum-classical dynamics play an important role in the fundamental laws of our universe.
-This is certainly an option worth considering, and it is important to try to address the difficulties previously mentioned.
-Meanwhile, we should remember that quantum-classical dynamics are routinely realized as effective descriptions in the laboratory.
+Ultimately, we do not yet know if hybrid quantum--classical dynamics play an important role in the fundamental laws of our universe.
+This is certainly an option worth considering, and it is important to try to address the theoretical difficulties previously mentioned.
+Meanwhile, we should remember that quantum--classical dynamics are routinely realized as effective descriptions in the laboratory.
 This continuous measurement and feedback realization is a way to re-derive the most general equations but also, currently, their main application.

-\subsection{Acknowledgments}
+\section{Acknowledgments}

 I thank Lajos Di\'osi for our collaboration which helped shape my thoughts on these questions, and Pierre Guilmin for keeping my interest in them alive.
 I also thank Zach Weller-Davies for helpful comments and discussions.
+I am finally grateful for the constructive comments made by the three anonymous referees.

-This work was funded in part by the European Union (ERC, QFT.zip project, Grant Agreement no. 101040260).
+\paragraph*{Funding information} This work was funded in part by the European Union (ERC, QFT.zip project, Grant Agreement no. 101040260).
 Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union or the European Research Council Executive Agency.
 Neither the European Union nor the granting authority can be held responsible for them.